objectiv/objectiv.io/README.md

 * Create a build for production (OBJECTIV_ENVIRONMENT=production)
 * Upload the contents of the build folder to production on TransIP

 There is a GitHub action, to automate all of this.
-To run that manually, either use `act`, or do the following: to deploy: (make sure to first provision the appropriate environment variables for SFTP)
+To run that manually, either use [act](https://github.com/nektos/act), or do the following: to deploy: (make sure to first provision the appropriate environment variables for SFTP)
 ```bash
 make build-docker-deploy-image